chrisseaton/yeomanry-handbook/notes/reference/regiments.md

 ### 6th (Inniskilling) Dragoons (6D)

 * Raised in 1689
-* Amalgamated with 5D to form 5/6D in 1922
+* Amalgamated with 5D to form 5 INNIS DG in 1922

 ### 9th (Queen's Royal) Lancers (9L)